Discover how to build robust KYC for Web3 platforms. Address pseudonymity, multi-chain identity, and privacy challenges with practical compliance solu

 At Zyphe we have iterated through many designs and learned where the friction lies: verifying identities without central intermediaries, handling users across multiple chains, preserving user privacy while meeting regulatory standards.
 Our experience has taught us that building practical KYC in Web3 means adapting both technology and process, which has informed our set of decentralized products.

-Why Web3 Challenges KYC
+Why does Web3 make KYC harder?

 Three core features of Web3 make compliance harder.
 First, pseudonymity gives users great privacy and control, but it also makes tracing and attribution harder.
 If users are identified only by wallet addresses or DID (decentralised identifier) records, typical KYC methods, matching a name to a user, verifying government-ID, checking source of funds, become less straightforward.